lanceu0128/3DVisSys/README.md

 2. **Switch into the server directory and run the server:**
     1. From the root directory, run `cd server`.
     2. Run `python scripts.py` to create graphs for the current time.
-Users may also want to create a cronjob or other scheduler to run the file at certain times.
+Users may also want to use cronjob or another scheduler to run the file at certain times.
+An example crontab used in development to run the script hourly can be found in `server/cronjob.txt`.